-It is the first day, back to work for many of us after some delightful holy days, where we have been able to reflect on eternal and heavenly realities.
+It is the first day back to work for many of us after some delightful holy days, during which we have been able to reflect on eternal and heavenly realities.

 And in this New Year we are going to have many blessings but also some important challenges.
 Among the challenges we will continue to face and must battle are significant and persistent threats to religious liberty.
-These issues affect not only Catholics, but people of many religious background.
-However, the Catholic Church is particularly targeted and threatened because we have stood so vocally and firmly in opposition to many cultural problems in America such as Abortion, Embryonic Stem Cell research, the Gay rights agenda, Gay “marriage,” and so forth.
+These issues affect not only Catholics, but people of many religious backgrounds.
+However, the Catholic Church is particularly targeted and threatened because we have stood so vocally and firmly in opposition to many cultural problems in America such as abortion, embryonic stem cell research, the gay rights agenda, gay “marriage,” and so forth.

-As the wider American culture continues to move away from Biblical teachings and norms, our Catholic adherence to this age-old wisdom has come to be seen by many as obnoxious, and we are considered to be an influence which must be strongly withstood.
-Rather than understand our concerns as a principled stance rooted in Biblical norms that we cannot simply set aside, many, in the wider culture, have chosen to describe our stance as bigoted, reactionary, hateful, and broadly intolerant.
+As the wider American culture continues to move away from biblical teachings and norms, our Catholic adherence to this age-old wisdom has come to be seen by many as obnoxious, and we are considered to be an influence that must be strongly resisted.
+Rather than understand our concerns as a principled stance rooted in biblical norms that we cannot simply set aside, many in the wider culture, have chosen to describe our stance as bigoted, reactionary, hateful, and broadly intolerant.

 As we have discussed before, the threat to religious liberty is both real and growing.
 This New Year of 2012 will be a critical year for religious liberty issues since a number of important issues are on the table.

 Over the Christmas Octave, all priests in the Archdiocese received a letter of concern from Cardinal Wuerl, which stated in part,

 We have all heard much over the past few years about the cause of reforming health care in the United States.
 Until now, federal law has never prevented Catholic institutions like the Archdiocese of Washington from providing for the needs of their employees with a health plan that is consistent with Catholic moral teachings.
 However, the Department of Health and Human Services is currently considering adopting regulations that would threaten that freedom.